aaronboult/emulator-8080/README.md

 To add support for additional games, follow the below process:
   1. Place all of the games source files into a folder in the root directory; name the folder accordingly

   2. Create a new rust file in the `./src/machine` directory.
-This file must contain the following 6 functions to be valid:
+This file must contain the following 6 functions to be valid (see `./src/machine/test.rs` for an example):

       - A draw function that takes a mutable reference to a `machine::Machine` struct.
 This function should read the video memory, accessible through `machine_reference.cpu.memory` and draw the stored image according to the given game's specification using the SDL2 canvas, accessible through `machine_reference.canvas`